 Backsplash and Mirror

-When trying to fit a bathroom vanity, there are other aspects you need to consider outside of exterior dimensions.
-Alongside the space your bathroom vanity takes up, there must also be space allocated for the backsplash, mirror and bathroom cabinet.
+When trying to fit a bathroom vanity, there are other factors you need to consider besides exterior dimensions.
+Along with the space your bathroom vanity takes up, there must also be space allocated for the backsplash, mirror and bathroom cabinet.

 The area behind your sink isn't just a practical consideration — it's also an opportunity to add some personal flair to your vanity.
 Ensuring there's space on the wall behind your proposed vanity area for some tiles, a mirror or some extra storage can be key to a more practical and aesthetically appealing vanity.